PayBreak/retailer-integration-guide/index.md

 ### Simulate Customer Intelligence Responses

 We use the day in date of birth to simulate repsonses.
-Note date of birth must still be a valid date.
+Date of birth must be a valid date.

 Date of Birth range | Advice.
 ---|---